 “Our success in this area is a tribute to the cooperation among project manager Joe Martinez and the facilities management staff, the faculty, staff and students that teach, work and learn in these buildings, and our architects and contractors,” said Anna Martin, vice president for administration.
 “It is the commitment to the principles of sustainability by all involved that moves us forward.”

 This latest certification is yet another acknowledgement of William & Mary’s dedication to environmental sustainability.
-In 2007, William & Mary’s students voted to pay an annual $30 fee to support sustainability projects and research at the College.
-The fee generates more than $200,000 each year for green projects and research, administered by the College’s Committee on Sustainability.
-Recently, the College announced that it will be offering an in-house carbon-offset program, which will allow individuals and institutions an opportunity to offset their carbon-producing actions by contributing money to carbon-reducing projects.
+In 2007, William & Mary’s students voted to pay an annual $30 fee to support sustainability projects and research at the University.
+The fee generates more than $200,000 each year for green projects and research, administered by the University’s Committee on Sustainability.
+Recently, the University announced that it will be offering an in-house carbon-offset program, which will allow individuals and institutions an opportunity to offset their carbon-producing actions by contributing money to carbon-reducing projects.

 The University’s green efforts have not gone unnoticed.
 In 2010, the College received a “green rating” of 93 by the Princeton Review.
 Additionally, William & Mary received a “B+” on the 2011 College Sustainability Report Card, issued by the Sustainable Endowments Institute.